gregoryguillou/terraform-api/docs/TUTORIAL.md

-# A step-by-step demonstration of Lineup with Consul
+# A step-by-step demonstration of Deck with Consul

 HashiCorp Consul is easy to run on a laptop with docker.
 In dev mode, it consumes only few resources.
 It is a perfect match for terraform as it can both be used to store its state and as a target environment.
-This tutorial will guide you through the steps to configuring and using `lineup` on a laptop:
+This tutorial will guide you through the steps to configuring and using `deck` on a laptop:

 1. make sure your laptop matches the system pre-requisites
 2. start consul for demonstration purpose
 3. create your terraform project to provide environments to your users
-4. build and test the `lineup-terraform` container with your terraform project
+4. build and test the `deck-terraform` container with your terraform project
-5. start and configure `lineup` to run locally
+5. start and configure `deck` to run locally
-6. demonstrate how to use `lineup` web API to create/destroy project environments
+6. demonstrate how to use `deck` web API to create/destroy project environments
-7. package `lineup` in a container to run it on a server
+7. package `deck` in a container to run it on a server
-8. develop `lineup` from the environment you've just built
+8. develop `deck` from the environment you've just built

-> **Important**: `lineup` is a tool for developers who want to get access to resources from a simple command.
+> **Important**: `deck` is a tool for developers who want to get access to resources from a simple command.
 It does not support to run tests, neither it does integrate a CI/CD pipeline.
 If that is what you want to do, there are better ways.

-This tutorial presents many aspects of `Lineup` for 4 reasons:
+This tutorial presents many aspects of `Deck` for 4 reasons:

 - So that you can have a working environment to demonstrate it
-- So that you understand how pieces work together and make Lineup work
+- So that you understand how pieces work together and make Deck work
-- So that you understand the requirements and guideline for your terraform project to be integrated in lineup
+- So that you understand the requirements and guideline for your terraform project to be integrated in deck
 - So that you have an environment you can use to

 ## Checking your system pre-requisites and cloning the project